 On third Sundays of January through July 2018, we will offer a new course entitled The Goddess in the 21st Century.
 This course, developed by members of the UUFA Goddess Group, will focus on some of the wonderful women on whose shoulders we stand and will introduce us to some modern manifestations of the Goddess.

-The kickoff of the new curriculum is January 21 at 1:30 pm.
-This first session will set the stage by reviewing what we have learned about ancient Goddesses and making some comparisons to modern women.
+We kicked off of the new curriculum on January 21 with a session that set the stage by reviewing what we have learned about ancient Goddesses and making some comparisons to modern women.
 All sessions, unless otherwise noted, will be held in the Fellowship Hall of the Unitarian Universalist Fellowship of Athens, 780 Timothy Road, Athens, GA.
 Most sessions will begin at 1:30 pm.

 January 21: “Where did she come from?
 What is she?
 Where is she going?”
 Myrna Adams West, Facilitator: Let’s review what we know about the Goddess and preview what this new course is all about.